ontoportal/documentation/docs/_ontologies/troubleshooting_submissions.md

 The Log link points to the processing log for the latest submission of this ontology.
 The REST link points to the REST API entry for the ontology; most other related REST API commands will be displayed in OntoPortal's response.
-The Submissions link brings up a table of the submissions that OntoPortal processed for this ontology, and the result of each submission's processing.
+The Submissions link pops up a table of the submissions that OntoPortal processed for this ontology, and the result of each submission's processing.

 If you select one or more rows of the ontology table,